Supervision of Bachelor and Master Theses

 We supervise Bachelor and Master Theses in the area

-of relational databases and XML.
+of relational databases, XML, RDF, and Semantic Web.
 We also co-supervise

 course of the "Applied Computer Science" Program, e.g., in